GiviMAD/rustpotter-wasm/README.md

 Package for using [Rustpotter](https://github.com/GiviMAD/rustpotter) (an open source wakeword spotter forged in rust) in JavaScript.

-For browser usage, it's recommended to use this package [rustpotter-worklet](https://github.com/GiviMAD/rustpotter-worklet), which facilitates using the tool along the browser audio API.
+For browser usage, it's recommended to use this package [rustpotter-worklet](https://github.com/GiviMAD/rustpotter-worklet), which facilitates using the tool along the web audio API.

 # Installation